AK-ayush/bitpal/docs/privacy-policy.md

 * * *

-It is Daily Crypto's policy to respect your privacy regarding any information we may collect while operating our skill.
+It is Bit Pal's policy to respect your privacy regarding any information we may collect while operating our skill.
 Accordingly, we have developed this privacy policy in order for you to understand what we collect, use, communicate, disclose and otherwise make use of personal information.
 We have outlined our privacy policy below.

 *   We do not collect any personal information information from the users of our skill.